noqms/noqms/README.md

 Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.

-This Java implementation of the NoQMS framework shown above is built to be lean and mean - the central processor itself is a single thread with no dependencies on blocking processes.
+This Java implementation of the NoQMS architecture shown above is lean and mean - the central processor itself is a single thread with no dependencies on blocking processes.

 You microservice code itself runs in as many configurable threads as you want.